airmencoders/tron-common-api/README.md

 `docker login registry.il2.dso.mil -u gitlab_ci_token -u <token>` where `<token>` is your GitLab access token with registry accesses enabled.

-### docker-compose

-The entire Tron Common API stack can be ran using docker-compose.

-See https://code.il2.dso.mil/tron/products/tron-common-api/tron-common-api-local for how to run this locally for development/testing.

 ## Authorization
 Application to Common API authorization is based off the `x-forwarded-client-cert` header to identify the requesting application's identify.
 This header will be provided by ISTIO in production.
 For development purposes, the application can be ran with the `development` profile to circumvent authorization so that the header does not need to be provided in requests.
 The `security.enabled` (or env var SECURITY_ENABLED=true) field in the properties is used to control whether or not Spring Security will enforce authorization.